-2.3 Defining a time zone and data volume type
+2.4 Defining a time zone and data volume type

-In the second step of the configuration process, you define the time zone of the CPM Server.
+In the third step of the configuration process, you define the time zone of the CPM Server.
 You choose whether to create a new data volume, or use an existing one, and you need to enter your AWS credentials that will be used for the data volume setup process.
+Additionally, you can configure proxy settings for the CPM server.